-A business training specialist with an operational difference.
+A technical business training specialist with an operational difference.

 My first involvement in IT was in 1977.
 By the middle of the 1980s, I was already networking computers as a radio ham, wirelessly, a network manager of thousands of users.